Ragnarok (Norwegian band)

 Ragnarok is a Norwegian black metal band.
-The band was formed in Sarpsborg, Norway in 1994 by Jerv and Jontho, after they left Thoth, their previous band.
+It was formed in Sarpsborg in 1994 by Jerv and Jontho after they left Thoth, their previous band.
 Lyrical themes include Norse Mythology, Vikings, Satanism, War, and Anti-Christianity.
 The band's name comes from the Old Norse word Ragnarök, the prophesied last battle between the Norse gods and the giants.
 They are "one of the most extreme black metal bands in Norway", making heavy use of make-up and special effects.

 History

-Ragnarok made a name for themselves locally by recording demo tracks and a compilation album including the song "Et Vinterland i Nord" with their original lineup, consisting of Jerv on bass, Jontho on drums, Rym on guitar and Thyme as the vocalist.
+Shortly after forming in 1994, Ragnarok released their first demo, Et Vinterland i Nord, with the original lineup of bassist Jerv, drummer Jontho, guitarist Rym and vocalist Thyme as the vocalist.
 The band received good feedback for their demo work and soon signed to the cult label Head Not Found Records, who released Ragnarok's debut album Nattferd in 1995.

 The band was generally dissatisfied with Head Not Found Records, and intended to leave in 1996, but were persuaded to sign a contract for two more albums after the label offered them a much better deal.
 Unfortunately, this deal meant that Ragnarok was forced to turn down a deal with Century Media, who expressed interest in signing the band after a show in Oslo later that same year.

 In 1997, work was begun on Ragnarok's second album, titled Arising Realm, which featured Shagrath of the band Dimmu Borgir on keyboards.
 In 1998, Ragnarok went on tour for the first time, playing eight shows in Denmark and Germany in addition to the Blood Log Festival in Leipzig.
 At the end of the year Ragnarok started recording Diabolical Age, their third album.
 Diabolical Age was not finished until late in 1999, and by the time it was actually released Thyme had left the band, to be replaced by vocalist Astaroth, and Sander had joined as a second guitarist.
 It was soon clear, however, that Sander was not cut out to perform with the band, so he was kicked out and replaced with Lord Arcamous shortly after the eventual release of Diabolical Age in 2000.

 Later in 2000, Ragnarok embarked on a short tour with Swedish band Satanic Slaughter, in the course of which it became clear that Astaroth was not capable of continuing on with the band.
 He left the band after the tour.
 Lord Arcamous filled in as vocalist for the recording of the album In Nomine Satanas on Regain Records, but he himself was replaced with Hoest of the band Taake in 2002.